Rockford Pro-Am Golf Tournament

-The Rockford Pro-Am Golf Tournament, also known as the Rockford ProAm, was a one-day tournament featuring golf professionals, sponsors and amateur golf enthusiasts in order to raise funds for special organizations.
-It was the longest free-standing pro-am (not attached to the PGA or LPGA) event in the United States.
+The Rockford Pro-Am Golf Tournament, also known as the Rockford ProAm, was a one-day golf tournament in Rockford, Illinois that paired professional golfers with amateur teams to raise funds for charitable organizations.
+In 1990, its 14th edition brought together 21 professionals from the PGA Tour and Senior PGA Tour with amateurs.
 It was normally held in July following the John Deere Classic.
-More commonly known as just the Rockford Pro-Am, the event celebrated its 42nd anniversary in 2018.